GodstimeNwabue/Huddle-landing-page/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

+Check out the hosted page on [Huddle landing page](https://godstimenwabue.github.io/Huddle-landing-page/).
+It would take you directly to the page that was built.

 ## Connect with me

 [Godstime Nwabue](https://linktr.ee/godstimenwabue)